port-labs/port-docs/docs/quickstart.md

 </Tabs>

-Once installed, you should now see new data sources in your `Builder` tab waiting to be used, for example:
+Once installed, you should now see new data sources in your `Builder` tab waiting to be used (may take a few seconds to appear):

 ![dataSourcesGithub](/img/quickstart/dataSourcesGithub.png)